Six Books That Surprised Me

 As a reader, I love it when a book surprises me.
 Whether by making me cry with emotion or genuinely making me laugh out loud.
 Here are six books that surprised me.

 I read this as part of my 30 Books in 30 Days Challenge last year and I adored it!
-I had never seen the famous Francis Ford Coppola movie until I read the book, but afterward, I realised what an indie masterpiece it was.
+I had never seen the famous Francis Ford Coppola movie until I read the book, but afterwards, I realised what an indie masterpiece it was.
 The characters were perfectly cast and the story is stunning in its simplicity.

 I was one of the first people to ever read Conversations with Friends and I was surprised by how much I connected with it.
 It’s highly literary and about two friends, who used to be in a relationship and who have recently made friends with an older couple.
-The main protagonist starts an affair with the husband in the couple and it gets toxic fast.
+The main protagonist starts an affair with the husband of the couple and it gets toxic fast.
 It covers so many amazing themes and even includes a long chapter about endometriosis, without holding back which I greatly appreciated as someone who has endometriosis.

 I listened to the audiobook of David Copperfield last year, completely on a whim, and surprisingly found it to be really enjoyable.
 I was worried that it would be too long an audiobook and I’d forget what had happened as I listened, but Richard Armitage’s narration prevented that.
 He brought the characters to life and the story worked as a whole.
-Since it was written in serial format I was concerned it wouldn’t flow properly but it is now my favourite Charles Dickens novel.
+Since it was written in a serial format I was concerned it wouldn’t flow properly but it is now my favourite Charles Dickens novel.

 This was a book club pick last year and I’d heard very little about it.
 The only Taylor Jenkins Reid book I had read before this was Daisy Jones and the Six and I really enjoyed that, so when this came up as a choice I was looking forward to it.
-But it surprised me by how much I loved it.
+But it surprised me how much I loved it.
 It’s a historical timeslip novel, telling the story of Evelyn Hugo from her perspective as an older woman to a journalist.
 Evelyn was a Golden Age movie actress who was married – as the title suggests – seven times.
 It’s got incredible themes including LGBT, morals/ethics, friendship, trust etc. It’s simply wonderful.

 This was a book that started off badly.
 The writing is really not great at the beginning when the story is told from the contemporary modern-day.
 But when the story takes you to Oz and the fantastical world of witches, magic, and warlocks it improves a lot.
 Sure, the writing isn’t amazing but it doesn’t matter as the story takes off, and you kind of fall into it and it becomes a rollercoaster ride of Game of Thrones surprises.
 I couldn’t see any of the twists coming.